-It is estimated that 8 million unaccompanied refugee children are currently on the move worldwide, the majority being boys, travelling alone without their families.
+It is estimated that 8 million unaccompanied children are currently on the move worldwide, travelling alone without their families.

 Enthum House was inspired by the founders’ volunteering, campaigning and fundraising work for unaccompanied minors during 2015 – 2016 in the Calais Jungle, Northern France’s unofficial refugee camp, where they became aware of the lack of residential provisions for young people who were lucky enough to make it to safety in the UK.

 The Enthum Foundation strongly supports the Lord Dubs Amendment and Kindertransport Our Turn Campaign and is part of Safe Passage’s National Campaign Group.